Post thumbnail

 While jQuery provides animation and effects functions, it’s often more performant to use CSS transitions and animations for simpler visual effects.
 CSS transitions and animations are hardware-accelerated, resulting in smoother and more efficient rendering, especially on mobile devices.

-Know More About CSS Transitions: Important Things To Know About in 2024
+Know More About CSS Transitions: Important Things To Know About

 d.
 Optimize Images and Media